ian-bates-it/Create-CNAME-and-A-Records-On-Domain-Controller/README.md

     - Then will ping the new A-Record on the Windows 10 Pro Client VM.

 - Then in `Part 3` of this chapter,

+The A-Record converts a human readable hostname to an IP address.

 ---
 <br />